amoghe/rb_tuntap/README.md

 ## Platforms

-Currently this is only developed (and tested) on Linux (Ubuntu 12.04 and 14.04).
-It should work on other (modern) Linux kernels/distributions as well (kernels that ship with most popular distributions support this).
+Currently this is only developed (and tested) on Linux (Ubuntu 12.04 and 14.04), however it should work on other (modern) Linux kernels/distributions as well (kernels that ship with most popular distributions support this).

 ## Installation